Michael Wex

 Michael Wex (born September 12, 1954) is a Canadian novelist, playwright, translator, lecturer, performer, and author of books on language and literature.
 His specialty is Yiddish and his book Born to Kvetch was a surprise bestseller in 2005.
-Wex lives in Toronto with his wife Marilla and daughter Sabina.
+Wex lives in Toronto.

-Michael Wex was born in Lethbridge, Alberta, Canada to a family of descendants of Rebbes of Ciechanów and Stryków.
+Wex was born in Lethbridge, Alberta, Canada to a family of descendants of Rebbes of Ciechanów and Stryków.
 He has taught at the University of Toronto and the University of Michigan.